14 Creating and using GitHub Issues

 Since this is a very simple task, the description doesn’t add much new information, but it’s good practice to write a description that explains the task in more detail.

 We can also assign someone to the issue so it is visible that they are responsible for completing this task.
 Let’s assign it to ourselves.
 We do this by going to the “Assignees” section on the right side of the page and clicking on our username.
+If we wanted to assign it to someone else, we would search for their username and click on it to assign them.

 Finally, let’s click the “Create issue” button in the bottom right side of the page to create the issue.

-in front of it.
+Once we’ve created the issue, when we click the “Issues” tab we’ll see the new issue in the list of the repository’s issues.
+We can see the title of the issue, when it was made and who opened the issue.
+We can also see a number with a # in front of it.
 This is the number of the issue, something that GitHub creates automatically.
 We can use this number to refer to the issue in comments or discussions, also in other issues in the same repository.
 When we click on the issue, we can see more details, such as comments, and we can also close the issue once the task is completed.

 We have now created our first issue 🎉!